-If a student violates this regulation, the dean will confer with the student, and may suspend the student for up to five school days.
-The dean will make a reasonable attempt to contact and send a letter to the student's parent(s) or legal guardian informing them of a suspension.
-The dean may refer the matter to the Executive Committee for further action.
+If a student violates this regulation, the Assistant Principal for Student Supports will confer with the student, and may suspend the student for up to five school days.
+The Assistant Principal for Student Supports will make a reasonable attempt to contact and send a letter to the student's parent(s) or legal guardian informing them of a suspension.
+The Assistant Principal for Student Supports may refer the matter to the Executive Committee for further action.
 The Executive Committee may extend the suspension to a maximum of ten school days, report the student to the police, and may refer the student to the Superintendent of Schools who may refer the student to the Board of Education for expulsion from school.